 Next, you’ll need to fill out several details about your goal, including the Name and Type of Goal.
 This could be a destination, duration, pages/ screens per session or event.
 For this example, we’ve created a Goal for a Contact Us form submission.

-A UTM (Urchin Traffic Monitor) allows you to uniquely track the performance on individual campaigns by adding a string of code to the end of your target URL.
-It makes it easier for GA to track the performance of that specific campaign including clicks, conversions and engagement.
+A UTM (Urchin Traffic Monitor) allows you to uniquely track the performance of individual campaigns by adding a string of code to the end of your target URL.
+It makes it easier for GA to track the performance of that specific campaign, including clicks, conversions and engagement.
 A typical UTM looks a little like this: https://www.supersonicplayground.com/resources/blogs/everything-you-need-to-know-about-accelerated-mobile-pages-amp/?utm_source=friday_insights&utm_medium=email&utm_campaign=AMP_blog

 Keep on track of your website’s performance without accessing GA directly with reports.
 For this example, we’ll show you how to set up a weekly email report of your Acquisition data.
-First, Navigate to the Acquisition/ Overview area.
+But, first, Navigate to the Acquisition/ Overview area.

 Then navigate to the Share option in the top right-hand corner of your report.

-To see how your audience is engaging with your website, you can use the Behaviour Overview report to take a look at your statistics for average time spent on a page, and bounce rate.
+To see how your audience is engaging with your website, you can use the Behaviour Overview report to look at your statistics for average time spent on a page and bounce rate.

-The Behaviour Flow report will give you a visual idea of where users are dropping off in the journey and where you might be able to make some improvements.
+The Behaviour Flow report will give you a visual idea of where users are dropping off in the journey and where you might make some improvements.

-You can learn valuable demographic data about your users via Google Analytics, but first, you’ll need to enable the Demographic data collection.
-You can do this by navigating to the Audience/ Demographic/ Overview section where it will ask you to enable the feature.
+You can learn valuable demographic data about your users via Google Analytics, but first, you’ll need to enable Demographic data collection.
+You can do this by navigating to the Audience/ Demographic/ Overview section, where it will ask you to enable the feature.

 Once activated, the report takes 24 hours before you’ll be able to see data.
 However, you might want to leave it a month or two before you start seeing this as a valuable data source.
 When you’re ready to begin reviewing your demographic data, navigate to the same area to see data about your user’s age, gender and interests.